britesc/Pico2-LVGL-Touch-UI-System/docs/Project Outline.md

 ### 5.1 LVGL Version

-The underlying version of Lightweight Versatile Graphics Library (LVGL) is currently 9.4.0 at the time of writing of this Document.
+The underlying version of the Lightweight Versatile Graphics Library (LVGL) is currently 9.4.0 at the time of writing of this Document.

 ### 5.2  EEZ Studio Version